postplayhouse/postplayhouse.com/src/routes/jobs/2022-03-24-local-actors-for-2022-update.md

 ---
-title: Local Actor Auditions for our 2022 Season
+title: "Update: Local Actor Auditions for our 2022 Season"
-website: true
+website: false
-feed: false
+feed: true
 ---

+The following is a reposting of our local actor auditions with a date change.
+There were community conflicts with our original two dates, so we switched from Friday and Saturday to Saturday and Sunday.

 ### Local Actor Auditions (No appointment necessary)